au-research/ARDC-23-things/_things/thing-7.md

 description: |
     Citation analysis and citation metrics are important to the academic community.
-Find out where data fits in the citation picture. overview
+Find out where data fits in the citation picture.
+overview:
  - Getting started: how to cite data
  - Learn more: may the FORCE(11) be with you (while you cite data)
  - Challenge me: are some data formats more likely to be cited?
-categories:
-    - Data citation & impact
+category: Data citation & impact
 ---
 ## Getting started
 ### Citing research data